 Base feels a little flimsy

 10 airflow settings

-For a premium pick of the best tower fan, the Dyson Cool AM07 Air Multiplier Tower Fan is just what you are looking for.
-Immediately, you can see why it appeals to those with a serious focus on making their home the most out-of-this-world around, and considering the bladeless technology was initially innovated by Dyson, you know you can expect high-quality performance.
+For a premium pick of the best tower fan, the Dyson AM07 Cool Tower Fan is just what you are looking for.
+Immediately, you can see why it appeals to those with a serious focus on making their home the most out-of-this-world around and considering the bladeless technology was initially innovated by Dyson, you know you can expect high-quality performance.

 You can choose from three colors so match your spaceship or rather your bedroom, while the uninterrupted airflow is a fantastic step forward in ensuring superb efficiency.
 As there are no exterior blades, there’s no need for a protective grille, which means you can use one of the 10 airflow settings without obstruction as well as making sure it’s safe for pets.

 You can use the remote control to operate it from a distance, including oscillation control.
 The magnetized dock also ensures you don’t lose the remote down the side of the sofa.
 Despite this, the price seems a little steep considering the power isn’t as much as you’d expect it to be, and it can get a little too noisy once you crank it above